Hello, my dear colleagues, and welcome to this article related to reading activities for young learners!

 The sociocultural approach to literacy practically means introducing books with characters from different cultures, races, unusual families, habitats, and all kinds of personalities.
-By identifying with a character from a book, my children are drawn to literature naturally, and I noticed that a lot of them developed intrinsic motivation when it comes to reading.
+By identifying with a character from a book, my children are drawn to literature naturally, and I noticed that many of them developed intrinsic motivation when it comes to reading.

 Last year I started building my foreign languages library, and so far, I have books from Sweden, Greece, Germany, Serbia, and the UK.
-I am working on expanding it and including books from many countries because I believe that storytelling with picture books is so powerful that the language barrier does not matter at all.
+I am expanding it and including books from many countries because I believe that storytelling with picture books is so powerful that the language barrier does not matter at all.

-Teaching reading with technology can be really fruitful, but the aspects we should focus on more are the use of tools and the activities, not so much on the materials itself.
+Teaching reading with technology can be really fruitful, but the aspects we should focus on more are the use of tools and the activities, not so much on the materials themselves.
 Also, using technologies in reading activities is usually more suited for learners aged 10+, which means it works more effectively with more advanced young learners and teenagers.

 Annotation of authentic articles to get them closer to the target group.
 Annotation tools are more suitable for more advanced young learners or teenage learners.
 I usually use InsertLearning for interactive annotation.

 - Insert instructional content on any web page.

 - Differentiate for Every Student – Easily scaffold text with questions and media that help all of your students be more successful learners.